 Baby massage time is a quality time spent to strengthen the parent-baby bonding.
 Massage calms down the little one and improves his sleep, growth, and health (2).

 An important aspect here is the selection of the right oil.
 Parents have been using olive oil for baby massage without any problems or complaints.
+Virgin olive oil is considered a better choice as it has balanced fatty acid composition and antioxidants needed for a baby’s skin.
 Below are some benefits of olive oil massage for baby:

 - Olive oil is known to make baby skin smooth, shiny, and healthy.
 It is a pretty good manicure lotion and a perfect moisturizer for baby’s skin.